-Finally, if you have a 3D Touch model, and you're taking advantage of the aforementioned Markup mode, you can press gently to draw a thin line or exert more pressure to instead draw a thicker line.
+Finally, if you're taking advantage of the aforementioned Markup mode, you can press gently to draw a thin line or exert more pressure to instead draw a thicker line.

 And that, as they say in baseball, retires the side.
-You're now fully qualified to set up email accounts and send and receive email on your iPhone.
+You're now fully qualified to set up email accounts and send and receive email on your iPhone X.